 Or you can add avocado, which also makes it creamy.
 However, doing this changes the color and makes it appear less appetizing.

-Another thing you can do is add carrots.
-But it’s difficult to completely blend the carrot, and you’re likely to wind up with chunks or slivers.
 If you use carrots, blend it a little longer than you would otherwise.

 How to Make Creamy Orange Smoothies